Blue Jackets beat Lightning 3-1, snap 4-game winless skid

 Savard’s goal came during a delayed penalty call on Tampa Bay.
 After Alex Texier pushed through a check by Andreas Borgaman, he found Savard in the slot for a quick one-timer past McElhinney with 32 seconds remaining in the second period.

-Savard last scored a regular-season goal on March 30, 2019, against the Nahsville Predators, a span of 108 games.
+Savard last scored a regular-season goal on March 30, 2019, against the Nashville Predators, a span of 108 games.
 Savard’s last goal came against the Lightning in Game 1 of the 2019 opening playoff round on April 10, 2019.

+“The guys were rooting for me to get one soon.
+It was a good feeling and a big goal to go up 2-0,’’ Savard said.

 The Lightning received a scare in the second period when Norris Trophy candidate Victor Hedman was tripped up by Mikko Lehtonen and fell awkwardly into the boards and needed help to get off the ice and down the tunnel at the 5:57 mark of the second period.